(Including Management Discussion and Analysis)

 Disruptive innovation & process changes.

-Continuously pursuing product innovation and new application development indiverse areas.
+Pursuing product innovation and new application development as pergovernment norms.

-Working with research institutes and product specific consultants
+Working with renowned research universities and technical consultants todevelop new products.

 Why is it considered as a Risk?